dse/monospace-font-list/monospace-font-list.md

         free.

         Implementations not specifically listed here include:
-        - Adobe's bitmap version for X11
+        - Adobe\'s bitmap version for X11
-        - Microsoft's bitmap version for Windows
+        - Microsoft\'s bitmap version for Windows
-        - Linotype's square terminal version
+        - Linotype\'s square terminal version
-        - Monotype's square terminal version
+        - Monotype\'s square terminal version
-        - Adobe's square terminal version
+        - Adobe\'s square terminal version

         Since its release in 1956, Courier has become favored for screenplays and business correspondence, and a version of